 Tell friends from work that you'll be home all evening and invite them to drop in.
 Offer simple steaming soup, cheese and crackers, meatballs, cheese fondue, or small sandwiches.
 After a long day of work, no one will want to stay long, but it will be a nice opportunity to visit and relax.

 Give to Others

 Plan a party to benefit the needy.
 Your job will be to get everything organized.
 You and your guests might make things, such as blankets, toys, or socks.
 Or collect things as admission to your party, like canned food items or toys to give to the needy or a food bank.
 Or do a craft project and share it with residents of a retirement home.
 Put together food baskets and distribute to a shelter for the homeless.

 Shop 'Til You Drop Party

 Plan a "Girls' Day Out" for Christmas shopping.
 Locate some interesting places to shop for crafts, antiques, or specialty items.
-Get things ready for a light meal when you're "shopped out" or stop at a favorite lunch room mid-day.
-When you can't buy any more, get out all the wrapping paper, gift bags, ribbon, and tags, and compare your purchases before you wrap them.
+Get things ready for a light meal when you're "shopped out" or stop at a favorite lunch spot mid-day.
+When you get back home, get out all the wrapping paper, gift bags, ribbon, and tags, and compare your purchases before you wrap them.
 Shopping, lunch, wrapping, and fun, all at one time!